nicbarker/clay/README.md

 `Clay_RenderCommandArray Clay_EndLayout()`

-Ends declaration of element macros and calculates the results of the currrent layout.
-Renders a [Clay_RenderCommandArray](#clay_rendercommandarrray) containing the results of the layout calculation.
+Ends declaration of element macros and calculates the results of the current layout.
+Renders a [Clay_RenderCommandArray](#clay_rendercommandarray) containing the results of the layout calculation.

 ### Clay_Hovered